erroronline1/caro/readme.md

 Basic supported integrations include

 ### Case state updates for records
 Case state updates occur during the [cron-job](#cron).
 The interval can be set within the config file with the CONFIG[system][cron][erp_interface_casestate] value.
-If available the ERP-data is matched with provided provided ERP case numbers and dates for the database columns
+If available the ERP-data is matched with provided ERP case numbers and dates for the database columns
 * reimbursement
 * inquiry
 * partiallygranted